prof-tallman/csc228/syllabus.md

 This proposal is for a new, three-unit, 200-level Concordia Q&I "How Shall I Live?" course.

 ## Course Description
 This course explores the question "How Shall I Live?" with respect to modern technology, cyber security, and human fear.
 It introduces students to internet technology at the conversational level without requiring any programming.
 Students will examine how these capabilities have influenced history and impacted everyday life.
 They will enjoy a variety of stories and films that peer into the hacker's mindset and consider how a cyber detective might investigate such incidents.
-Students will analyze the difference between effective security and "security theater" countermeasures that provide nothing more than superficial comfort.
+Students will analyze the difference between effective security and "security theater" countermeasures that superficially comfort our fears without providing a significant security benefit.
 Students will evaluate the benefits and costs of security as it applies to society and the individual.
 The goal of this course is to cultivate students' understanding of technology, cybersecurity, and fear so they can have a wise and honorable influence on modern-day security policies.

 ## Course Learning Outcomes
 1. Students will understand historic cryptographic algorithms and investigate how the cracking of various ciphers influenced world history.
 They will analyze weaknesses in these early algorithms and apply cryptanalysis software to find the secret messages without access to the encryption key (PLO# 2,3).